A virus rages, a flame goes out: Tokyo Games reset for 2021 - WHIZ News

 “A bittersweet victory for athletes,” one group, Global Athlete, called the decision.
 “On one hand, their Olympic dreams have been put on hold.
 On the other hand, athletes have shown their power when they work together as a collective.”

-With IOC President Thomas Bach guiding the decision, the committee had said as recently as Sunday that it might take up to four weeks for an announcement to come.
+With IOC President Thomas Bach guiding the process, the committee had said as recently as Sunday that it might take up to four weeks for an announcement to come.
 It took two days.

 But make no mistake, there are still weeks of difficult planning ahead.